 Indigenous Student Services

-Welcome to Indigenous Student Services at Red Deer College
+Welcome to Indigenous Student Services at Red Deer Polytechnic

-Indigenous Student Services offers academic, social and cultural support for First Nations, Métis, Inuit and Non-Status students at Red Deer College.
+Indigenous Student Services offers academic, social and cultural support for First Nations, Métis, Inuit and Non-Status students at Red Deer Polytechnic.

 Our doors are open from Monday to Friday, 8:30 am to 4:30pm, and you are welcome here.
 Contact us to learn more.